leonlinsx/minimal-mistakes/_posts/2020-05-07-josh-wolfe-interview.md

 *LL - People usually criticise the lack of slack in the system without realising that it was a direct result of the efficiency that allowed lower prices.
 Companies are also threatening to move supply chains in response to the crisis.
 I'm less interested in what people are saying, and more interested in what they actually end up doing.
 I'm less certain that companies will move, unless they can get cost savings through the move*

+- **There's a tradeoff between liberty and public health in the short term**
+  - Even John Stuart Mill did not believe that a sick person under quarantine should have freedom to go out
+  - Given there's no antiviral, we have to tradeoff liberty in the short term for the benefit of broader society
+  - We'll have to be cautious, since some small liberties once given away don't come back e.g. security screenings post 9-11

 - **What do you think would be different had this crisis occurred 10 years in the future?**
   - Distributed healthcare
     - Many companies are experimenting with distributed in person medicine, where you won't have to go to a physical center and can get healthcare remotely instead